arend-lang/site/src/documentation/tutorial/PartI/view.md

 # Matching on idp in \case

 When we pattern match on some expression {%ard%}e{%endard%}, the connection of this expression with the result of the pattern matching gets lost.
-For example, we can't even prove in {%ard%}expr{%endard%} inside an expression of the form {%ard%}\case e \with { | pattern => expr }{%endard%} that {%ard%}e{%endard%} equals {%ard%}pattern{%endard%}.
+For example, we can not even prove in {%ard%}expr{%endard%} inside an expression of the form {%ard%}\case e \with { | pattern => expr }{%endard%} that {%ard%}e{%endard%} equals {%ard%}pattern{%endard%}.

 Sometimes such connections are necessary.
 In these cases we can use the following trick: double pattern matching